-Column/Field Description New Password Confirm Reenter the password you entered in the New Password field.
+Column/Field Description Change Password New Password Enter a new password for the selected authorization token.
+The password must be a minimum of 8 characters, one of which must be numeric and one of which must in upper case.
+No spaces are allowed in the password.
+New Password Confirm Reenter the password you entered in the New Password field.
 Update Password After entering the password in both fields, click Update Password to save your changes.
-AUTH Tokens Add Token Click this button to display the Add Token dialog.
+AUTH Tokens Add TokenClick this button to display the Add Token dialog.
 Name A list of the names of previously created tokens.
 Token The system-generated token associated with the name.
 Create Date The date on which the token was created.
-Actions A group of icons that indicate actions you can take on each token: • Edit (): Click to open the Edit Token dialog.
+Actions A group of icons that indicate actions you can take on each token: • Edit ( ): Click to open the Edit Token dialog.
 Delete (X): Click to delete the selected token.
 The token is deleted immediately. • Copy to clipboard (): Click to copy the selected token to the clipboard.
 You can use this option to copy tokens so that you paste them whenever needed for Code Insight REST access (for example, when configuring the Code Insight plugins, importing or exporting project data, or running REST API directly).